andres-sumihe/andres-sumihe/README.md

 ### Hi there, I'm Andres - aka [andflow][website] 👋

-## I'm a Student and Freelance Developer!
+## I'm a IT Specialist at Bank
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking for a Friend 😁😁
-- 🥅 2022 Goals: Make powerfull mobile application with Flutter
+- 🥅 2023 Goals: Mastering Flutter 3 and became fullstack mobile developer

 ### Connect with me: